bcgov/sbc-qsystem/Documentation/devops/README.md

 You should not need to set this value, as the environment template will configure it.

+Other Notes:

+1. If you modify the NGINX configuration, you will need to rebuild the image in the tools section.
+Note that this will automatically update all pods in all enviornments.
+2. There is a persistent storage setup to add movies for the digital signage.

 Deploying to Additional Offices
 -------------------------------
 A key requirement when deploying to additional offices is that a database user with the ability to create databases must be present.